A bot that traded cryptocurrencies using an arbitrage strategy in order to make a profit.

 Luckily, one of my colleagues had experience in fintech and knew a thing or two about algo-trading.
 After some discussion, we settled on using arbitrage as our strategy.

-If you kept doing this, the price of milk would gradually converge at both cities.
-This is because we'd be moving supply away from Cambridge and to Boston.
+If you kept doing this, the price of milk would gradually converge in both cities.
+This is because we'd be moving supply from Cambridge to Boston.
 Less supply in Cambridge would drive prices up, and more supply in Boston would drive prices down.
-In this way, arbitrage is a positive force in markets, since it eliminates arbitrary price differences for consumers.
+In this way, arbitrage is a positive force in markets since it eliminates arbitrary price differences for consumers.

-It's the same idea with crypto currencies.
-There are many difference exchanges where people can buy or sell crypto currencies, such as Kraken or Gdax.
-The price of a particular crypto currency at one of these exchanges is determined solely by what people are willing to pay for it.
+It's the same idea with cryptocurrencies.
+There are many different exchanges where people can buy or sell cryptocurrencies, such as Kraken or Gdax.
+The price of a particular cryptocurrency at one of these exchanges is determined solely by what people are willing to pay for it.
 Since the people at Gdax are not the same as the people at Kraken, there will be differences in the price from time to time.
 If you can buy a coin cheaply at one exchange and sell it for more at another exchange, you turn a profit.

 The situation becomes a little more complicated in practice.
-The price of these coins are fluctuating at intervals of a fraction of a second, and actionable price differences rarely last longer than a single trading interval.
-This is because there are a lot of other bots taking advantage of arbitrage opportunities.
-This means that there is not enough time to buy at one exchange, move it to the other exchange, and sell it there.
+The price of these coins fluctuates at intervals of a fraction of a second, and actionable price differences rarely last longer than a single trading interval.
+This is because many other bots are taking advantage of arbitrage opportunities.
+This means there is not enough time to buy at one exchange, move it to the other exchange, and sell it there.
 To overcome this, our strategy was to have crypto deposits at each exchange.
 If we saw an actionable price difference, we'd immediately buy and sell at both exchanges.

 We built the application using Ruby.
 Here is a rough overview of how the code worked.

-Since there was going be real money on the line, we wanted confidence that our solution would work as expected.
-To facilitate this we added a test mode, where the application would use fake money and make fake trades.
-We even simulated trade failures at different probability levels, to account for things like failed network requests or trying to make a trade that was no longer available.
+Since there was going to be real money on the line, we wanted confidence that our solution would work as expected.
+To facilitate this, we added a test mode, where the application would use fake money and make fake trades.
+We even simulated trade failures at different probability levels to account for things like failed network requests or trying to make a trade that was no longer available.

 The bot ran for a month in total.
-In that time it executed over one hundred trades, of which 75% were successful.
-However, the remaining 25% of trades failed due to network failures, or the trade no longer being available.
-The 25% of failures proved to be too costly, and almost completely zeroed out any gains we made from our successful trades.
+In that time, it executed over one hundred trades, of which 75% were successful.
+However, the remaining 25% of trades failed due to network failures or the trade no longer being available.
+The 25% of failures proved too costly and almost completely zeroed out any gains we made from our successful trades.
 We decided that our profit margins were too thin to compensate for the risk, and we turned off the bot.

-But hey, now I can say that I built a crypto currency trading bot that made me money.
+But hey, now I can say I built a cryptocurrency trading bot that made me money.
 Pretty cool!